A Statistical View of Column Subset Selection: More on Selecting the Appropriate Subset Size

 Our decision to use the quantiles of \eqref{eq:null_dist} rather than those of the $\chi^2_{(p-k)(p-k-1)/2}$ distribution is intentional, even though the latter guarantee the same asymptotic validity.
 In many practical settings, $n$ is not sufficiently larger than $p$ for our asymptotic guarantees to be reflected in our finite sample results.
 Although rejecting according to the quantiles of \eqref{eq:null_dist} only guarantees finite sample validity when the unique factors are Gaussian (and independent of the principal variables), we may hope that this validity is somewhat robust to deviations from Gaussianity.
 If so, rejecting according to the quantiles of \eqref{eq:null_dist} should improve performance for smaller sample sizes while maintaining the same asymptotic guarantees.

 \Cref{fig:dist_comparison} illustrates the benefits of rejecting according to the quantiles of \eqref{eq:null_dist}.
 In \Cref{fig:dist_comparison}, we consider settings with $p = 50$ variables, a size $k=20$ factor set $S$, and either $n=200$ or $n=5000$ samples, and plot three different distributions: (1) the limiting chi-squared distribution of $T(S)$; (2) the distribution \eqref{eq:null_dist}; and (3) the distribution of $T(S)$ in an example case where the unique factors are not Gaussian.
 In this non-Gaussian example, the thirty unique factors consist of ten centered $\text{Poi}(\lambda)$ random variables with $\lambda=1, \dots, 10$, ten centered chi-squared random variables with $1, \dots, 10$ degrees of freedom, and ten uniform random variables that range from $-a$ to $a$ for $a = 1, \dots, 10$.
 The principal variables are independent standard Gaussians and regression coefficient matrix $\W \in \R^{(p-k) \times k}$ has uniformly random unit vector rows. \Cref{fig:dist_comparison} has two important takeaways.
 First, at reasonable sample sizes, the limiting chi-squared distribution is a poor approximation for the actual distribution of $T(S)$, and rejecting according to its quantiles will lead to over-selection.
 Second, even when the unique factors are not Gaussian and the sample size is reasonably small, \eqref{eq:null_dist} is an excellent approximation for the actual distribution of $T(S)$.
+This remained to be the case when we varied $n$, $p$, $k$, and the distributions of unique factors.